FormidableLabs/builder/README.md

 Builder is an enhancement to `npm run TASK`.

-Builder is a meta-tool for all your commond build, quality, test tasks.
+Builder is a meta-tool for all your common build, quality, test tasks.

 ## Overview

 At a high level `builder` is a tool for consuming `package.json` `scripts` commands, providing sensible / flexible defaults, and support various scenarios ("archetypes") for your common use cases across multiple projects.

+Builder is not opinionated, although archetypes _are_ and typically dictate file structure, standard configurations, and dev workflows.
+Builder supports this in an agnostic way, providing essentially the following:

+* `NODE_PATH`, `PATH` enhancements to run, build, import from archetypes so dependencies and configurations don't have to be installed directly in a root project.
+* A task runner capable of single tasks (`run`) or multiple concurrent tasks (`concurrent`).
+* An intelligent merging of `package.json` `scripts` tasks.

+... and that's about it!

 ## Tasks